concourse/rfcs/037-prototypes/proposal.md

   // The object to act on.
   Object Object `json:"object"`

-  // Configuration for handling TLS.
+  // Configuration for establishing TLS connections.
   TLS TLSConfig `json:"tls,omitempty"`

+  // A base64-encoded 32-byte encryption key for use with AES-GCM.
+  Encryption EncryptionConfig `json:"encryption,omitempty"`

   // Path to a file into which the message handler must write its MessageResponses.
   ResponsePath string `json:"response_path"`